chuck21619/TypePublic/README.md

 Preview mode displays how the document will appear according to its **Layout**.
 The preview can be toggled or peeked by tapping or holding **⌘P.**

-**Q: should writers be able to edit the document while in preview mode?**
+**Q:should writers be able to edit the document while in preview mode?**

 ## Split
 The workspace can be split in half vertically, displaying two documents at the same time (or the same document extended to both views).
 In split view, The **outline** is only displayed in the active document containing the cursor.